apache/flink/docs/dev/libs/gelly/bipartite_graph.md

 ---------------------

 * <strong>Projection</strong>: Projection is a common operation for bipartite graphs that converts a bipartite graph into a regular graph.
 There are two types of projections: top and bottom projections.
-Top projection preserves only top nodes in the result graph and create a link between them in a new graph only if there is an intermediate bottom node both top nodes connect to in the original graph.
-Bottom projection is the opposite to top projection, i.e. only preserves bottom nodes and connects a pair of node if they are connected in the original graph.
+Top projection preserves only top nodes in the result graph and creates a link between them in a new graph only if there is an intermediate bottom node both top nodes connect to in the original graph.
+Bottom projection is the opposite to top projection, i.e. only preserves bottom nodes and connects a pair of nodes if they are connected in the original graph.

 Gelly supports two sub-types of projections: simple projections and full projections.
 The only difference between them is what data is associated with edges in the result graph.

-In case of a simple projection each node in the result graph contains a pair of values of bipartite edges that connect nodes in the original graph:
+In the case of a simple projection each node in the result graph contains a pair of values of bipartite edges that connect nodes in the original graph:

 <div class="codetabs" markdown="1">
 <div data-lang="java" markdown="1">
 {% highlight java %}
 ExecutionEnvironment env = ExecutionEnvironment.getExecutionEnvironment();
-Graph<String, String, Long, Long, Double> bipartiteGraph = ...;
+// Vertices (1, "top1")
+DataSet<Vertex<Long, String>> topVertices = ...

+// Vertices (2, "bottom2"); (4, "bottom4")
+DataSet<Vertex<Long, String>> bottomVertices = ...

+// Edge that connect vertex 2 to vertex 1 and vertex 4 to vertex 1:
+// (1, 2, "1-2-edge"); (1, 4, "1-4-edge")
+DataSet<Edge<Long, Long, String>> edges = ...

+BipartiteGraph<Long, Long, String, String, String> graph = BipartiteGraph.fromDataSet(topVertices, bottomVertices, edges, env);

+// Result graph with two vertices:
+// (2, "bottom2"); (4, "bottom4")
+//
+// and one edge that contains ids of bottom edges and a tuple with
+// values of intermediate edges in the original bipartite graph:
+// (2, 4, ("1-2-edge", "1-4-edge"))
-Graph<String, Long, Tuple2<Double, Double>> graph bipartiteGraph.projectionBottomSimple();
+Graph<Long, String, Tuple2<String, String>> graph bipartiteGraph.projectionBottomSimple();

 {% endhighlight %}
 </div>

 <div data-lang="scala" markdown="1">
 {% highlight scala %}
-// TODO: Should be added when Scala interface is implemented
+// Scala API is not yet supported
 {% endhighlight %}
 </div>
 </div>